Jewish Downtown NYC

 Angel Orensantz Museum and Cultural Center has been in existence for over 100 years and is on the Lower East Side.

-Several other Orthodox shuls and a Talmud/Torah academy are located on the Lower East Side – Jewish bakeries and delis too.
+Several other Orthodox synagogues and a Talmud/Torah academy are located on the Lower East Side as well as some kosher bakeries and a deli.